Skip to Content

 #ad Need an extra kick of energy?
 Make these No Bake Chocolate Chip Walnut Energy Bites from www.drugstoredivas.net to keep in your freezer and grab when you're hungry!

-Refrigerate uncovered for 30 minutes.
+Refrigerate the entire bowl, uncovered, for 30 minutes.

 #ad Need an extra kick of energy?
 Make these No Bake Chocolate Chip Walnut Energy Bites from www.drugstoredivas.net to keep in your freezer and grab when you're hungry!